 - Q Does ultraviolet (UV) radiation damage my eyes in ways I can feel?

-- Q How is UV radiation bad for your eyes?
+- Q When is ultraviolet (UV) radiation exposure highest for my eyes?